sirisian/ecmascript-types/examples/typechallenges.md

 includes(type [null], type undefined) === type false;
 ```

 This is the single clearest case in the whole set.
 The challenge needs **identity**, and TypeScript's only relation is assignability (`extends`), so every passing solution imports or restates the `IsEqual` incantation: two generic function signatures whose relation the checker happens to decide the right way, discovered in a 2018 issue thread and never blessed as a feature.
-The recursion in `Includes` then exists only because there is no way to iterate a tuple except by peeling it.
+The mapped type in `Includes` then exists only because there is no way to ask a tuple a question directly: turn every element into a verdict, index by `number`, and let `true extends` scan the union.

 The builder is `.some(e => e.type === U)`.
 Interning *is* identity, so the hack has nothing to do; `.some` is the iteration.
 Both halves of the challenge evaporate at once, and the `readonly` case is a live demonstration of the point that [type programming](../typeprogramming.md) makes in the abstract: identity and inter-assignability genuinely differ, `===` and `Reflect.isAssignable` are two spellings, and code picks the one it means.